 Explore the enchanting world beneath the surface!
 Visit captivating caves on your Croatian holiday and marvel at nature’s hidden wonders.
 Discover stunning formations, ancient history, and a sense of adventure in these mystical realms.
 Unearth an unforgettable experience!

 23. Join A Cooking Class In Zadar

 There are several cooking classes to undertake while in Croatia.
 If you have a soft spot for fantastic food and wine and want to learn how to make the most delicious, tasty meat using a traditional method, head to Zadar.
 You’ll find a bespoke, hands-on cooking class and wine tour, perfect for mid-size groups (kids included).

-If you’re looking for unique Croatia points of interest or alternatives to the more famous places in Croatia for your upcoming vacation, this next part is for you!
+If you’re looking for unique Croatia points of interest or alternatives to the more famous spots in Croatia for your upcoming vacation, this next part is for you!

-There are dozens of unique experiences you’ve never had – or maybe even heard of in Croatia.
-What about:
+There are dozens of unique experiences and activities in Croatia that I bet you’ve never had – or maybe even heard of.

 - Enjoy an electric car ride in Kunjevci

 - Track down dinosaur footprints in the Brijuni Islands

 - Cycle the Parenzana